Annual campaign

 Workforce Development

 Everyone needs to read to get a job.
-The JOBS Program strengthens critical literacy skills for the workplace.
+The JOBS program offers resume and cover letter writing, interview tips, and other critical literacy skills for the workplace.

 Early Childhood Ed

 Everyone needs to read to help their children learn.
-186 parents study with the KLC and our "Parent Literacy Together" class helps parents and children can both enjoy learning.
+Our weekly "Parent Literacy Together" class and monthly Family Literacy Day events help families nurture a lifelong love of learning.

 Healthcare

 Everyone needs to read to manage their health.
-Our "Read and Seed" Health Literacy Course helps learners make healthier decisions for their families.
+Our Health Literacy class helps learners make healthier decisions for themselves and their families.

 $